A Theoretical Approach for Structuring and Analysing Knowledge Provenance for Visual Analytics: Conclusion

 \section{Conclusion}

-We have presented VAKG, a theoretical temporal architecture framework that generalizes existing knowledge models and ontologies and structures them as a 4-way temporal knowledge graph describing user behavior and knowledge gain during the execution of a VA workflow.
-VAKG's structure allows for graph-based analytics of domain-specific processes (e.g., EDA), usage patterns, and user knowledge gain performance.
-We propose that by collecting the user interactivity, intents, and states of a VA workflow, VAKG can define and generate a graph representing the temporal sequence of events and the relationship of states of the workflow in question, which are contained in the Update TKGs and State KGs respectively.
-Additional data and its relational ontology is incorporated as sub-components of these existing entities through property maps, property tags, or sub-graphs.
+We have presented VAKG, a conceptual framework to structure a given VA tool as a 4-way temporal knowledge graph that describes user behavior and knowledge gathering during the execution of a VA workflow.
+We propose that by modeling a VA tool with VAKG, we obtain a knowledge graph structure that captures the required substances from user knowledge-gathering sessions.
+Users then populate the knowledge graph with behavior events, such as interactions, and knowledge events, such as intents and insights.
+Then, the knowledge graph can be used to analyze user behavior, the knowledge-gathering process, and the interactive relationship between the two.
+The resulting knowledge graph is by design standardized across users and tools, allowing for graph-based analytics of domain-specific processes (e.g., EDA), usage patterns, and user knowledge gain performance among multi-user and multi-tool scenarios.

-By collecting information from multiple users or multiple VA workflows, VAKG's resulting graph represents an overview of the VA workflows' usage and the collective knowledge generated by their users.
-This loosely coupled architecture allows VAKG to be easily extensible and adaptable to various situations and domains, including its extension to use other models or ontologies.
-Using VAKG as a provenance architecture, the data gathered can also be easily used with existing graph analytics techniques, such as visualizations, shortest path analysis, recommendation systems, link prediction, temporal relationship analysis, and page-ranking.
+In practice, VAKG's resulting graph represents an overview of the VA workflows' usage and the collective experiences and knowledge generated by their users.
+VAKG is extensible and adaptable to various situations and domains, including its extension to incorporate other models or ontologies.
+Using VAKG as a provenance architecture, the generated knowledge graph can also be analyzed through existing graph-analytics techniques, such as visualizations, shortest path analysis, and page ranking.
+We applied VAKG to two examples: data analysis with Tableau and ModKT~\cite{rezaeipourfarsangi2022interactive}, and discussed how the resulting knowledge graph allows us to better understand the path taken by the user to reach new knowledge, how users differ in their experience of seeking knowledge, and which parts of the tool were most and least used, among other results.
+When compared to existing works, VAKG was shown to be unique in its approach in bringing VA model theory into practice for behavior and knowledge provenance tasks.